moxystudio/node-promptly/README.md

 Ask the user to confirm something.
 Calls `fn` with `error` and `value` (true or false).

-The available options are the same, except that `retry` defauls to `true`.
+The available options are the same, except that `retry` defaults to `true`.
 Truthy values are: `y`, `yes` and `1`.
 Falsy values are `n`, `no`, and `0`.
 Comparison is made in case insensitive way.